michaelthomasletts/michaelthomasletts.github.io/content/blog/technical/aho-corasick.md

 [^3]: I am not aware of any hard and fast statistics on exact thresholds for memory leakage in DuckDB so DYOR and experimentation.

 [^4]: I tested this. `polars` _did_ decrease runtime, but not by much.
 This is not especially surprising since profiling revealed, as mentioned elsewhere, that regex was _by far_ the biggest performance bottleneck (from a runtime perspective).
+The data layout was another performance bottleneck (as mentioned elsewhere), but I digress.
 That being said, I did not record the runtime improvements which `polars` yielded.
 DYOR if you prefer.
+Your experience may vary.